zhong-yy/GraSphInv/README.md

 Netcdf library is used to write the inverison model to netcdf4 format (`.nc` files).
 But if you don't need netcdf4 outputs, it is not necessary to compile this inversion program with `netcdf` library.

-A downside of netcdf format is that before the final model is written into a netcdf file, all cells in the irregular mesh need to subdivided into the size of the smallest cell in the mesh.
+> A downside of netcdf format is that before a final model is written into a netcdf file, all cells in the irregular model mesh need to be subdivided into the size of the smallest cell in the mesh.
 However, the irregular mesh is kept as it is in the `.vtk` or `.txt` outputs.

 ```shell
 #The fastest way to install netcdf: